 Caution to reader: this blog post is 3 months or older.
 Blog posts older than three months may contain details about the Hack Reactor program that are no longer accurate.
 Please refer to other pages on our website to confirm current information and email us with questions.

-“As a developer...normally I get to read books or I read blog posts or I watch videos online, but there's no unified story or presentation or series of projects for me to go through to actually acquire new skills.
+“For developers...normally they get to read books or read blog posts or watch videos online, but there's no unified story or presentation or series of projects for them to go through to actually acquire new skills.
 It's sort of a haphazard thing.
-As a developer, being able to have that kind of focused and well-developed curriculum is a real boon for me,” he said.
+We've found that for developers participating in our programs that being able to have a focused, relevant, and well-developed curriculum is a real boon,” he said.

 For managers, the idea of keeping talent in house by training current employees is appealing, rather than bringing in outside-the-walls help to bridge a technological divide.
 Curtis points to hiring contractors as a good indicator a manager may want to consider investing in training.

 “There's a difference between development capacity and development skills and quite often, managers will go to the market place to find contractors with development skills to increase their development capacity,” Curtis said.
 “But those contractors barely ever leave artifacts behind or help bring forward the existing talent that's on the team.
 This type of engaging, enterprise training allows the in-house teams to be able to be brought forward and achieve the same sort of skills that you would be paying top dollar for.”

 Because the technology needs of every company are different, Curtis is often teaching a variety of coding languages and frameworks.
 It’s a challenge he embraces as a tool for not only becoming a better developer, but also in teaching how to study both the problem and the solution.